Atlas975/Notes/DistributedSystems/Consensus/RAFT.md

     end for
 end do
 ```

+- The leader accepts client commands, appends them to its log, and then replicates these entries
+- Followers append entries to their logs once they are assured of their safety and correctness, as dictated by the leader node
 ### Replicating the log
 - Called on the leader when there is a new message in the log and also periodically
 - This is done by creating a suffix containing all logs not sent to the chosen follower, this may be empty but is done anyway to act as a heartbeat to indicate